callum-hart/immutable-styles/README.md

 2. The side effects aren’t immediately apparent (exaggerated by #1).
 3. A lack of encapsulation dampens efforts to protect styles from being overridden.
 4. The longevity of an override is unknown.
 Just because a style wins today doesn’t mean it always will.
 5. They obfuscate developer intent.
-It’s hard to differentiate between an intentional and unintentional override (which can be left to interpretation).
+It’s hard to differentiate between an intentional and unintentional override (which is open to interpretation).

 Parallels can be drawn between mutable state in programs and overrides in CSS.
 When a style overrides another it mutates (changes) the value of the original style.
 Over recent years the front-end community has seen a huge shift towards removing mutable state in our applications - yet CSS has been left behind.